HyperspaceApp/Hyperspace/doc/api/Explorer.md

 Overview
 --------

-The explorer API allow to get informations about the status of the blockchain, it is designed to allow developers build monitoring services.
-The explorer API supply also a websocket API to receive notifications about new blocks and transactions.
+The explorer API allows retrieval of information about the status of the blockchain.
+It is designed to allow developers build monitoring services.
+The explorer API also supplies a websocket API to receive push notifications about new blocks and transactions.

 Index
 -----